Wade harrison law

 After college, I returned to Columbus to study law at Capital University Law School during the evening while during the day, I worked at the Franklin County Probate Court where I served as a law clerk to former probate judges Dick Metcalf and Larry Belskis.
 Since my graduation from law school and admission to the Ohio Bar in 1993, I have practiced exclusively in the areas of probate, estate planning (wills, trusts, powers of attorney), guardianships and long term planning for seniors, including planning and applying for Medicaid eligibility.
 I also have significant experience as court-appointed counsel for individuals who are allegedly mentally ill and subject to possible court-ordered psychiatric commitment.

-Hope, my wife, who I met at college, does her best to keep me and our three sons in line.
+My wife, Hope, who I met at college, does her best to keep me and our three sons in line.
 Although I continued playing soccer for about fifteen years after college, I’ve since retired my cleats.
-However, I’ve enjoyed coaching through the Northwest Kiwanis youth soccer program for the past ten years.
+However, I enjoyed coaching through the Northwest Kiwanis youth soccer program for over ten years.
 I also play guitar and bass with the praise and worship team at church and am part of local cover band, Town and Country.

 Contact